Richard, Duke of Gloucester, and the Lady Anne

 Shakespeare's Richard III

-Richard the 3rd makes a marriage proposal to the woman whose husband he has murdered… during the funeral of her father-in-law whom he also murdered… and at the end of the scene Lady Anne lets him woo her!
+Richard III makes a marriage proposal to the woman whose husband he has murdered—during the funeral of her father-in-law, whom he has also murdered.
+And by the end of the scene, Lady Anne allows herself to be wooed.

-A beautiful painting, with many details, intense colours and a Shakespearean theme.
-The black dresses of the funeral procession and the contrast with the clothes of the two central figures make the result even more dramatic.
-Abbey paints with great attention to detail, realism and historical accuracy to not only the Shakespearean drama but also to the period that it takes place (something that we can find and in many other Abbey paintings).
+This is a beautiful painting, rich in detail, intense in color, and rooted in a Shakespearean theme.
+The black garments of the funeral procession contrast sharply with the clothing of the two central figures, heightening the dramatic effect.
+Edwin Austin Abbey paints with extraordinary attention to detail, realism, and historical accuracy—not only in relation to Shakespeare’s drama, but also to the historical period in which it is set, something we find in many of his works.

 A page from Shakespeare's Richard III